Wistaria and sunshine

 ‘To Those who Appreciate Wistaria and Sunshine.
 Small mediaeval Italian Castle on the shores of the Mediterranean to be Let Furnished for the Month of April.
 Necessary servants remain.
 Z, Box 1000, The Times.’

-Nowadays I tend to agree with the argument that English spelling, like the language itself, is always evolving.
-It’s simply more usual these days for words to be spelt the way in which they’re pronounced, though I imagine the OED editor Robert Burchfield would have had something to say about that (see my post ‘English as she is murdered’).
+Nowadays I tend to agree with the argument that spelling, like the English language itself, is always evolving.
+It’s simply more usual these days for words to be spelt the way in which they’re pronounced, though I imagine the OED editor Dr Robert Burchfield would have had something to say about that (see my post ‘English as she is murdered’).

 Becoming Elizabeth